day8/re-frame/docs/Effects.md

 While re-frame supplies a number of builtin effects, the set of possible effects is open ended.

-What if you use Postgress and want an effect which issues mutating queries?
+What if you use PostgreSQL and want an effect which issues mutating queries?
 Or what if you want to send logs to Logentries or metrics to DataDog.
 Or write values to windows.location.
 And what happens if your database is X, Y or Z?